mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 ProcessId=5864 | tail 1
 {% endhighlight %}

-I expected to find something using the parent's process id (3088), but the event we found in the previous search seems to be the only one containing "3088" :( So let's use again the "zoom" technique: we'll zoom on the 30 seconds before this process what launched, and [check the sysmon logs generated during this fimeframe](https://splunk.elfu.org/en-US/app/SA-elfusoc/search?q=search%20*%20sourcetype%3D%22XmlWinEventLog%3AMicrosoft-Windows-Sysmon%2FOperational%22&display.page.search.mode=verbose&dispatch.sample_ratio=1&earliest=1566753485&latest=1566753545.001&display.events.type=raw&display.page.search.tab=events&display.general.type=events&sid=1577976378.1780).
+We can see here the PowerShell command which triggered the exfiltration.
+I expected to pivot off the parent's process id (3088), but the event we found in the previous search seems to be the only one containing "3088" :(

+So let's use again the "zoom" technique: we'll zoom on the 30 seconds before this process what launched, and [check the sysmon logs generated during this fimeframe](https://splunk.elfu.org/en-US/app/SA-elfusoc/search?q=search%20*%20sourcetype%3D%22XmlWinEventLog%3AMicrosoft-Windows-Sysmon%2FOperational%22&display.page.search.mode=verbose&dispatch.sample_ratio=1&earliest=1566753485&latest=1566753545.001&display.events.type=raw&display.page.search.tab=events&display.general.type=events&sid=1577976378.1780).

-We can quickly spot a couple of events related to MS Word, and we understand that Prof. Banas actually opened the file ` C:\Windows\Temp\Temp1_Buttercups_HOL404_assignment (002).zip\19th Century Holiday Cheer Assignment.docm` just before the malware started exfiltrating files.
+We can quickly spot a couple of events related to MS Word, and we understand that Prof. Banas actually opened the file `C:\Windows\Temp\Temp1_Buttercups_HOL404_assignment (002).zip\19th Century Holiday Cheer Assignment.docm` just before the malware started exfiltrating files.
 This file is hence our prime suspect!

 To understand how it got there, let's zoom out again, and check [all the events containing the filename `19th Century Holiday Cheer Assignment.docm`](https://splunk.elfu.org/en-US/app/SA-elfusoc/search?q=search%20%2219th%20Century%20Holiday%20Cheer%20Assignment.docm%22&earliest=0&latest=&display.page.search.mode=verbose&dispatch.sample_ratio=1&sid=1577976739.1823).
 The oldest event containing this filename is an event produced by stoQ, which tells us that this file was sent as a mail attachment to the professor.
 In the same event, we can by the way see the email's content: